Learn useState In 10 Minutes - React Hooks Explained

 }

-It’s also worth mentioning that useState accepts an argument that consist of the initial value of the state, for example in our case we want to declare a state variable named counter, a corresponding setter function named setState while ensuring that the count variable defaults to zero.
+Moreover, useState accepts an argument that consists of the initial value of the state; for example, in our case, we want to declare a state variable named “count” and a corresponding setter function named “setState” while ensuring that the “count” variable defaults to zero.

 function App(){